Annual Performance Management Evaluations

 Performance Management Training and Resources

 The Learning and Development team offers performance management training for all employees who are eligible for the Annual Evaluation process in various formats to support your learning.
 Please click the link to visit the material and review the training descriptions carefully.
-The learning format may be a “Self-Directed Course” (a self-paced video), “Job Aid” (a technical guide), or a “Hybrid Course” (a live, interactive workshop).
+The learning format may be listed as “Self-Directed Course” (a self-paced video), “Job Aid” (a technical guide), or a “Hybrid Course” (a live, interactive workshop).
 You can view all available courses offered to staff within the Learning application in GMS.

-• This series of brief, e-learning videos will support all eligible employees in preparing for and completing the Annual Self-Evaluation in order to accurately and holistically reflect performance success.
+Annual Employee Self-Evaluation Program (Self-Directed): This series of brief, e-learning videos will support all eligible employees in preparing for and completing the Annual Self-Evaluation in order to accurately and holistically reflect your performance success.

-• This self-paced video training walks Managers through the technical business process of submitting the Manager Evaluation of an employee in GMS.
+Annual Performance Evaluation in GMS – Manager (Self-Directed Video): This video training walks Managers through the technical business process of submitting the Manager Evaluation of an employee in GMS.

-• This self-paced video training walks Managers of Managers through the technical business process of reviewing and approving Manager evaluations in GMS.
+Annual Performance Evaluation in GMS – Manager’s Manager (Self-Directed Video): This video training walks Managers of Managers through the technical business process of reviewing and approving Manager evaluations submitted to you in GMS.

 Get personalized support for navigating performance management tasks in GMS.
 Available Thursdays, 2:00pm – 3:00pm, weekly.
 Click here to book your 15-minute appointment.